How to Pass the 911 Dispatcher (Criticall) Test? – A Complete Prep Guide with Practice Questions & Answers

 13. Math

-Last but not least, one of the more challenging sections on the test for many is the math module.
-Don’t panic, however.
-You won’t be required to do any high-level algebra or trigonometry for this test.
+The Math Module is another common but challenging module of the Criticall Test.
+However, the test does not include complex concepts, it actually requires only basic Math skills.
 Because the purpose of the Criticall test is application-based, the problems you’ll be solving have to do with things you will see on the job.

 How Should I Study?

-Finding the right study resource will make a world of difference when you’re beginning the process of learning the material on the Criticall test.
+Finding the right study resource will make a world of difference when you’re beginning the process of preparing for the Criticall test.

 1. Do Practice Tests

-Taking practice tests can help you learn what types of questions may be on the test.
-It also allows you to practice in an environment similar to the one that you’ll be in for the test.
-On Job Test Prep, you can try out a short practice test for free before you purchase the real study package.
-It takes less than 10 minutes, so it’s a quick exposure to what some of the tasks might be like on the real test.
-Click here to access it.
+Taking Crticall practice tests can help you learn what types of questions may be on the test.
+On Job Test Prep, you can try out a short free Criticall practice test before you purchase the premium study package.

 2. Become Familiar with Sample Questions

-Like some of the examples featured above, becoming familiar with how questions are worded and structured is one of the best ways to prepare for the Criticall test.
-Because the questions you’ll have to answer are very specific to the job you may be doing, it’s helpful to know what to expect in this area.
-Here are a few tips when working through study questions:
+Like what was already mentioned above, becoming familiar with how questions are worded and structured is one of the best ways to prepare for the Criticall Test.
+Because the questions you’ll have to answer are very specific to the job you may be doing, it’s helpful to know what to expect.
+Here are a few tips when working through practice test questions:

-- Be sure to read the question completely before answering.
+• Be sure to read the sample question completely before answering.

-- Look through each question option before picking your final answer.
+• Look through each sample question option before picking your final answer.

 Important Habits to Develop to Succeed at This Test